francoposa/francoposa.io/content/resources/infra-ops/kubernetes-software-deployment-1.md

     namespace: default
 ```

-or `kubens`, which will highlight the current active namespace:
+or use `kubens`, which will highlight the current active namespace:

 ```shell
 % kubens